How to Make the Most of Black Friday Australia 2021

 The standard stuff just won’t cut it for this mega-sales event.

 In a post-COVID eCommerce crazy world, November is quickly stealing the overall limelight of the Christmas selling season.
-Everyone knows that the lockdowns and restrictions have supercharged online sales.
+Everyone knows that the lockdowns and restrictions of the past have supercharged online sales, and it’s not turning back.
 This surge in demand has caused its fair share of problems for many businesses struggling to keep up.
-Toll’s eCommerce delivery drivers are striking to secure better pay, while consumer’s continue to expect all companies to match the fast and reliable delivery of Amazon.
+Toll’s eCommerce delivery drivers were striking to secure better pay, while consumer’s continue to expect all companies to match the fast and reliable delivery of Amazon (again, no easy task).

 These are the signs of an industry that is bursting at the seams.
 Small to medium online retailers simply cannot compete against Wesfarmers and Amazon.